BitcoinDesign/Guide/guide/private-key-management/case-studies.md

 A single-key scheme with [automatic cloud backup]({{ '/guide/private-key-management/single-user-schemes/#automatic-cloud-backup' | relative_url }}) might be the best choice for the majority of users in this case.
 For more advanced users you could offer the option to opt-out of automatic cloud backup and instead use a recovery-phrase.

 #### Design considerations
-- Onboarding with as little friction as possible
+- Most users will be bitcoin beginners
 - Quick and easy send/receive
-- Most users will be bitcoin beginners
+- Onboarding with as little friction as possible

 #### Technical considerations
-- What is backed up (just the key, or recovery-phrase for export)
+- Back up encrypted recovery-phrase automatically to retain export option in the future
-- Storage location (keychain, iCloud, Google Drive, One Password etc.)
+- Use a platform-appropriate storage location (keychain with iCloud, Google Drive)
-- Additional user authentication (biometrics, pin)
+- Additional user authentication to consider: biometrics, pin)
-- Upgrade-path if funds stored increase
+- Upgrade-path to other schemes if funds stored increase

 {% include image.html
    image = "/assets/images/guide/private-key-management/case-studies/case-study-daily.png"